canonical/jimm/docs/howto/manage-juju-controllers.md

 This can be specified manually when bootstrapping the Juju controller directly or is set automatically when bootstrapping through JIMM.

+The `jaas` tool broadly offers the same set of bootstrap-specific flags and configuration values available through the `juju` CLI.
+Take a look at the `jaas` CLI bootstrap command {ref}`reference <command-jaas-bootstrap>` to see the full list of options.

 ### MicroK8s Controller

 The following section provides guidance on how to connect a controller bootstrapped on MicroK8s to your JIMM running in MicroK8s.